s-ccs/DeepRecurrentEncoder.jl/docs/src/generated/tutorials/Autoencoder_EEG_Meeting_Minutes.md

 #  1. Definition

+# What is Autoencoder?

+An autoencoder is a type of artificial neural network used to learn efficient representations of data, typically for the purpose of dimensionality reduction or feature learning.
+It consists of two main parts:

+1. **Encoder**: This part compresses the input data into a lower-dimensional representation, capturing the essential features while discarding noise and redundancy.
+     The encoder typically reduces the input dimensions to a much smaller size.
+2. **Decoder**: This part reconstructs the original input from the compressed representation.
+     The goal of the decoder is to produce an output as close as possible to the original input data.

+Autoencoders are trained using unsupervised learning, where the network learns to minimize the difference between the input and the output (reconstruction error).
+They are widely used in applications such as data compression, denoising, anomaly detection, and feature extraction.

+# A List of Examples

+### 1. Medical Imaging

+- **Scenario**: A doctor needs to analyze a large set of medical images, such as MRIs, to detect any abnormalities.
+- **Application**: Autoencoders can help enhance the image quality or highlight areas of concern, making it easier for doctors to identify potential health issues, such as tumors or fractures.

+### 2. Face Recognition on Social Media

+- **Scenario**: Social media platforms automatically tag people in photos.
+- **Application**: Autoencoders can compress and extract essential features from images to recognize faces, making it easier to tag friends in photos without manual input.

+### 3. Photo and Video Compression

+- **Scenario**: When you want to save space on your smartphone or computer by compressing photos or videos.
+- **Application**: An autoencoder can reduce the file size of images or videos while preserving important details, allowing you to store more files without significantly losing quality.

+### 4. Noise Reduction in Audio

+- **Scenario**: You have a recording from a crowded place, like a lecture or meeting, with a lot of background noise.
+- **Application**: A denoising autoencoder can clean up the audio by filtering out the background noise, making the speech clearer and easier to understand.

+### 5. Detecting Fraudulent Transactions

+- **Scenario**: Banks want to monitor transactions for potential fraud, such as unusual spending patterns on a credit card.
+- **Application**: An autoencoder trained on normal transaction data can identify transactions that significantly deviate from typical behavior, flagging them as potentially fraudulent.

+## Key Concept

+Autoencoders are a versatile tool in machine learning for tasks such as dimensionality reduction, anomaly detection, and data compression.
+They work by learning to encode the input data into a lower-dimensional representation and then decode it back to its original form.

 1.1 Learning Rate

 - Too high a learning rate might cause the model to oscillate or even diverge during